connornishijima/arduino-buzz/README.md

 When something statically charged (human, pet, blanket, etc.) passes near the antenna, it increases or decreases the voltage perceived at the input.
 Even without rubbing a balloon on your head, you'll always have enough static charge to affect this value a measurable amount.

-The Buzz library allows you to easily monitor these changes, and attach your own functions that will execute when motion exceedes a specified threshold.
+The Buzz library allows you to easily monitor these changes, and attach your own functions that will execute when motion exceeds a specified threshold.

 ----------
 # Installation